 Dr. Eckard: Blue light causes increase eye fatigue and strain after prolonged exposure to cell phone screens and computer monitors.
 Studies have shown that blue light exposure can disrupt circadian rhythms of the body causing poor sleep patterns.
 The circadian rhythms are affected due to lower levels of melatonin secretion following the prolonged blue light.
 This has been linked to changes or spikes in blood sugar at night as well as increased cancer risks due to lower levels of melatonin.

 Dr. Eckard: People can limit their exposure to sources of blue light when possible.
 It is recommended to avoid blue light emitting sources approximately 2 to 3 hours prior to bedtime.
 When possible, using natural light sources can be preferable to blue light.
 Blue light blocking lenses can be worn to block exposure of blue light while working on computers and phones, etc. Also, reducing computer usage when possible can reduce these effects as well as lessen eye strain.

-What can an OD do to help me in this area?
+What can an eye doctor do to help me in this area?

 Dr. Eckard: Eye doctors can counsel patients on appropriate types of lighting, recommended break times from near related activities such as computer and phone use.
 They also can prescribe blue light blocking lenses in the appropriate prescriptions to allow patients to be better protected from the harmful effects of blue light.

 What is the relationship between Computer Vision Syndrome and Blue Light?